km5es/Drone-Project-CAD/README.md

 * GNSS antenna for GPS-based timing.

 Complete CAD models and further details are to be found in the [CAD Files](/CAD_Files) folder.
 That folder also contains drawings and Inventor files for custom parts for both drones.
 RF simulation and circuit design files of the polarization switch, and baluns are included in the [RF Related](/RF_Related) folder.
 Details of each are in nested README files.

+>***NOTE:*** Several sub-assemblies and parts in the 3D models have been obtained from [GrabCAD](https://grabcad.com/).
+None of the work in this repo is towards commercialization or monetary profit.
+However, credit is due to the creators of those files anyway.